 Urine and blood tests.
 These tests measure hormone levels in your urine and blood and show whether your body is producing excessive cortisol.
 For the urine test, you may be asked to collect your urine over a 24-hour period.
 Urine and blood samples will be sent to a laboratory to be analyzed.

-Your doctor might also recommend other specialized tests that evaluate the blood and urine to help determine if Cushing syndrome is present and to help identify the underlying source of any excess production.
-These tests often involve measuring cortisol levels before and after stimulation or suppression with other hormone medications.
+Your doctor might also recommend other specialized tests that involve measuring cortisol levels before and after stimulation or suppression with other hormone medications.

 - Saliva test.
 Cortisol levels normally rise and fall throughout the day.
 In people without Cushing syndrome, levels of cortisol drop significantly in the evening.
 By analyzing cortisol levels from a small sample of saliva collected late at night, doctors can see if cortisol levels are too high.

 - Imaging tests.
 CT or MRI scans can provide images of your pituitary and adrenal glands to detect abnormalities, such as tumors.

 Petrosal sinus sampling.
 This test can help determine whether the cause of Cushing syndrome is rooted in the pituitary or somewhere else.
-For the test, blood samples are taken from the petrosal sinuses — veins that drain the pituitary glands.
+For the test, blood samples are taken from the petrosal sinuses — veins that drain the pituitary gland.